ModelOriented/kernelshap/cran-comments.md

-# kernelshap 0.9.0 (MAJOR BUG FIX)
+# kernelshap 0.9.0

-We have figured out a major bug in the weighting logic of Kernel SHAP.
+We have figured out a bug in the weighting logic of Kernel SHAP.

-This update comes with a fix which has been tested also against different Python algorithms.
+This update comes with a fix which has been tested against two other implementations.

-I know that summer holidays are ahead, and the last release is not long ago, but I would love to see this change on CRAN very soon.
+I am aware that the last release of {kernelshap} is not too long ago, but I still would love to see this fixed before the (well-deserved) summer break.

-Michael
+Thanks a lot!

 ## Checks